MilanMj11/MilanMj11/README.md

 I'm really into game development because it combines my interest in games, art, and programming.

-I'm constantly exploring new aspects of technology and how it can improve our daily lives.

 I enjoy collecting all kinds of things, especially MTG cards, appreciating the strategy and creativity behind them.
 </p>